Who are we? Find out more about us!

 Over the past several years we dedicated special attention to the projects and activities related to early childhood development programs, violence and child abuse prevention programs.

 Continuously –voluntary based:

-Parenting Info Center is online (through email, web site and FB page) and telephone information and counseling center, available to parents 7 days a week.
+Parenting Info Center is online and telephone info center, available to parents 7 days a week.

 Advocacy /awareness non-budget campaigns:

-“Positive parenting” –awareness campaign for discontinuation of practice of corporal punishment of children in Serbia, led by MODS; we are one of the 6 core organizations, 2014.
+“Positive parenting” –awareness campaign for banning the corporal punishment of children, led by MODS; we are one of the 6 core organizations, 2014.

-- “Jointly against violence” – local advocacy campaign for improvement of mechanisms for the protection of children from violence at the local level – establishment of local coordinating body for prevention, protection and monitoring – supported by BCIF (Balkan Community Initiative Fund, granted by British embassy 2010, leading applicant) and UNICEF Serbia, 2012/13 (project partner with 5 more CSO’s MODS members).
+- “Jointly against violence” – local advocacy campaign for improvement of mechanisms for the protection of children from violence at the local level.
+The goal is to establish local coordinating body for prevention, protection and monitoring.
+Project supported BCIF (Balkan Community Initiative Fund, granted by British embassy 2010, leading applicant) and UNICEF Serbia, 2012/13 (project partner with 5 more CSO’s MODS members).

 - “Jointly against corruption” – advocacy and media campaign focused on the problem of corruption in reproductive health services.
 Supported by UNDP, 2011(leading applicant)

-Also, from its beginning, SPN has been identified as a relevant partner by all media (on national and local level).
-Both national and local media (where we have branches) are happy to report about SPN activities.
+Also, from its beginning, SPN is a relevant partner by all media (on national and local level).
 This is confirmed in the Press clipping section on our web site www.roditelj.org with numerous media reports.